alexforencich/verilog-ethernet/example/ML605/fpga_rgmii/README.md

 will echo back any packets received.
 The design will also respond correctly to ARP requests.

-Configure the PHY for GMII by placing J66 and J67 across pins 1 and 2 and opening J68.
+Configure the PHY for RGMII by placing J66 across pins 1 and 2, opening J67, and shorting J68.

 FPGA: XC6SlX45-2CSG324
 PHY: Marvell M88E1111